Trimethoprim/sulfamethoxazole: Medical uses

+Trimethoprim/sulfamethoxazole generally kills bacteria, by blocking the microorganisms' ability to make and to use folate.

 Pneumocystis jirovecii pneumonia

-Trimethoprim/sulfamethoxazole (TMP/SMX) is the medicine most commonly used to prevent Pneumocystis jirovecii pneumonia (PCP) People who get Pneumocystis pneumonia have a medical condition that weakens their immune system, like HIV/AIDS, or take medicines (such as corticosteroids) that reduce the body's ability to fight bacterial and viral infections.
+Trimethoprim/sulfamethoxazole (TMP/SMX) is the medicine most commonly used to prevent Pneumocystis jirovecii pneumonia (PCP) People who get Pneumocystis pneumonia have a medical condition that weakens their immune system, like HIV/AIDS, or take medicines (such as corticosteroid, monoclonal antibody and immunosuppressants) that reduce the body's ability to fight bacterial and viral infections.
 People with HIV/AIDS are less likely to get Pneumocystis pneumonia as a result of antiretroviral therapy (ART).
 However, Pneumocystis pneumonia is still a substantial public health problem.
 Most of what is scientifically known about Pneumocystis pneumonia and its treatment comes from studying people with HIV/AIDS.

 Susceptibility

 Organisms against which trimethoprim/sulfamethoxazole can be effective include: